mforoozandeh/ctrl-freeq/README.md

 # Install from source
 uv sync

-# Or with development tools
+# Or with all development tools
-uv sync --group dev
+uv sync --all-groups
 ```

 > **Note:** Dependency groups (`dev`, `docs`, `tools`) use [PEP 735](https://peps.python.org/pep-0735/) and require `uv` — they are not pip extras.